a45hif/developer-docs/docs/liquidity-provider.md

 - **Narrow Ranges**: Higher fee concentration but more likely to become single-token when price moves
 - **Wide Ranges**: Lower fee concentration but more likely to maintain mixed token composition

-## Liquidity Positions vs. Staking

-While both staking and liquidity provision involve committing tokens to support the Bittensor network, they serve different purposes and operate through distinct mechanisms.

-**Staking** is designed to support validators and miners by providing them with consensus power.
-When you stake TAO to a validator, you're essentially voting for that validator's participation in the subnet's consensus mechanism.
-The validator's total stake (including your delegation) determines their share of emissions and influence in the network.

-Stakers earn emissions off of their stake, which are distributed each tempo.

-**Liquidity provision**, on the other hand, is focused on market making and trading facilitation.
-By providing liquidity to a subnet's trading pool, you're enabling other users to trade between TAO and the subnet's Alpha tokens.
-This creates a more liquid market and improves price discovery for the subnet's token.

-Liquidity providers earn fees when others stake or unstake within the price range defined on the position.

 ## Liquidity Position Lifecycle